MohammedAffaq/js-school-project-MohammedAffaq/README.md

 # Timeline App

-## Task 1: HTML Skeleton - The Foundations of Web Design

-### Description
-Created the base HTML structure for the Timeline App using semantic tags.

-### What’s Included
-- A <header> with a app logo and theme toggle button
-- A <nav> for future filters (currently empty)
-- A <section id="timeline"> to hold event markers
-- An empty <div id="modal"> for future modal content
-- Semantic structure with <main>, <article>, <figure> and an image of pc

----

 ## Task 2 – CSS: Styling & Responsive Layout
 Styled the Timeline App to be visually appealing and responsive.